Mariners acquire Omar Narvaez from the White Sox for Alex Colome

 So what are the Mariners getting in Narvaez?

 He’s under club control until 2023 and isn’t arbitration eligible until 2020.
-Narvaez, who was born in Venezuela and hits from the left side of the plate, made his big-league debut two years ago and had his most productive season playing 97 games for the White Sox last season after Welington Castillo’s drug suspension, batting .275/.366/.429 with nine home run.
+Narvaez, who was born in Venezuela and hits left-handed, made his big-league debut two years ago.
+He had his most productive season playing 97 games for the White Sox in 2018 after Welington Castillo’s drug suspension, batting .275/.366/.429 with nine home runs.

-Narvaez hit a double off Angels pitcher Jared Weaver in his first major-league at-bat.
+Narvaez hit a double off Angels pitcher Jered Weaver in his first major-league at-bat.

 The Mariners love controlling the strike zone and Narvaez has a career .366 on-base percentage in 221 big-league games.
 Compare that to Zunino’s .276 career on-base percentage.